UniversalDependencies/docs/_kk-overview/tokenization.md

 ---
 layout: base
 title:  'Tokenization'
-permalink: kk/overview/tokenization.html
+permalink: tr/overview/tokenization.html
 ---

-# Tokenization
+# Tokenisation

-This document is a placeholder for the language-specific overview of guidelines for tokenization.
+**This document is a work-in-progress proposal.
+See http://universaldependencies.github.io/docs for current/accepted specification**

+Word tokenisation of Kazakh is similar to the other languages written using the Cyrillic alphabet.